ssaldner/pure3d/docs/architecture/WholePicture.md

 is an edition-bound workspace, where writers can upload a 3D model and related materials, and then view the model in a 3D viewer of choice, and make annotations.
 When they save their work, the workspace captures the annotations that have been made in the viewer, and stores them alongside the 3D model.
 The workspace should contain tools to perform sanity checks on the 3D models, and possibly corrective actions too.
 When the edition is finished, a publish action submits the 3D model, the annotations and the related materials as a single dataset to the archive.

 ## Implementation note

 We intend to build very simple systems for SIP, AIP and DIP initially.
 These will serve to discover and design all interactions we need between these systems when the users of the infrastructure are doing their work.
-Later we might replace these simple systems by full-fledged components built by dedicated open source communities, such as the ones behind [Packrat]([Packrat](https://github.com/Smithsonian/dpo-packrat) and [Archivematica](https://www.archivematica.org/en/).
+Later we might replace these simple systems by full-fledged components built by dedicated open source communities, such as the ones behind [Packrat]([Packrat](https://github.com/Smithsonian/dpo-packrat) and [Archivematica](https://www.archivematica.org/en/) and [Dataverse](https://dataverse.org).

 # [AIP](AIP.md)